 - All American Job Center staff and partners will be screened by their designated supervisors using the same above questions.
-If an employee answers yes to any of the above questions, they must immediately inform their supervisor, supervisors will notify the one-stop operator and be informed they should seek medical attention and not be allowed in the center until cleared by a medical professional. - The one-stop operator shall then follow CDC guidelines concerning future operations of that center.
-All health information collected must remain confidential. - > In the case of a positive COVID-19 diagnosis, the following CDC protocol should be followed. - The affected center will close for 24 hours or the length of time it takes to deep clean and disinfect all areas. - Once the center has been disinfected, it will re-open (all areas used by the person who is sick, such as offices, bathrooms, common areas, shared electronic equipment like tablets, touch screens, keyboards and remote controls must be disinfected). - If more than 7 days have passed since the person who is sick visited or used the facility, additional cleaning and disinfection is not necessary; however, regular cleaning protocols must resume to maintain a healthy environment.
+If an employee answers yes to any of the above questions, they must immediately inform their supervisor, supervisors will notify the one-stop operator and be informed they should seek medical attention and not be allowed in the center until cleared by a medical professional. - o The one-stop operator shall then follow CDC guidelines concerning future operations of that center.
+All health information collected must remain confidential. - ➤ In the case of a positive COVID-19 diagnosis, the following CDC protocol should be followed. - o The affected center will close for 24 hours or the length of time it takes to deep clean and disinfect all areas.